darcellapy/SpinMii/README.md

 # SpinMii
-A made for fun program that renders 37 frames of a mii of your choice spinning either horizontally or vertically.
+A made for fun program that literally just renders 37 frames of a mii of your choice spinning either horizontally or vertically.